ashbellett/ashbellett/README.md

-Data scientist and software engineer with 5 years of experience analysing, building and optimising data science applications; particularly data-driven platforms and machine learning workflows.
+Data scientist and software engineer with 6 years of experience analysing, building and optimising data-driven products; particularly data science and machine learning workflows.

 🔑 **Technical skills**
 - Data analysis, engineering and modelling